SIMPLE IRA Plans for Small Businesses

-Elizabeth has a yearly salary of $50,000 and decides to contribute 5 percent of her salary to her SIMPLE IRA.
-Elizabeth’s yearly contribution is $2,500 (5 percent of $50,000).
-The Rockland matching contribution is $1,500 (3 percent of $50,000).
-Therefore, the total contribution to Elizabeth’s SIMPLE IRA that year is $4,000 (her $2,500 contribution plus the $1,500 contribution from Rockland).
-The financial institution partnering with Rockland on the SIMPLE IRA has several investment choices and Elizabeth is free to pick and choose which ones suit her best.
+Elizabeth has a yearly salary of $50,000.
+If she decides to contribute 5 percent of her salary to her SIMPLE IRA, Elizabeth’s yearly contribution will be $2,500 (5 percent of $50,000).
+The Rockland matching contribution will be $1,500 (3 percent of $50,000).
+Therefore, the total contribution to Elizabeth’s SIMPLE IRA that year will be $4,000 (her $2,500 contribution plus the $1,500 contribution from Rockland).
+The financial institution holding Elizabeth’s SIMPLE IRA has several investment choices and Elizabeth is free to choose which ones suit her best.

-Austin has a yearly salary of $40,000 and has decided that this year he simply cannot make a contribution to his SIMPLE IRA.
-Even though Austin does not make a contribution this year, Skidmore must make a nonelective contribution of $800 (2 percent of $40,000).
-The financial institution partnering with Skidmore on the SIMPLE IRA has several investment choices, and Austin has the same investment options as the other plan participants.
+Austin has a yearly salary of $40,000 and has decided that this year he simply cannot contribute to his SIMPLE IRA.
+Even though Austin will not contribute this year, Skidmore must make a nonelective contribution of $800 (2 percent of $40,000).
+The financial institution holding Austin’s SIMPLE IRA has several investment choices, and Austin has the same investment options as the other plan participants.

-There are two key disclosure documents that keep participants informed about the basics of how the plan operates, inform them of changes in the plan’s structure and operation, and provide them a chance to make decisions and take timely action with respect to their accounts.
+There are two key disclosure documents that keep participants informed about the basics of how the plan operates, inform them of changes in the plan’s structure and operation, and provide them a chance to make decisions and take timely action about their accounts.

 The summary description is a plain-language explanation of the plan and is comprehensive enough to inform participants of their rights and responsibilities under the plan.
 It also informs participants about the features of the plan.
 This document is usually provided by the financial institution and is given to participants at the plan’s inception, when employees first join the plan, and annually thereafter.

 - The names and addresses of the employer and trustee,